Internet Mapping Server Projects

 Recent internet map service programming has taken a clean break from the ESRI-specific solutions to which I contributed while at NOAA CSC.
 Army Mapper, the US Army's enterprise Geographic Information System.
 This system uses ESRI, Oracle Spatial, and open source libraries to provide its functionality, including MapServer, OpenLayers, and ExtJS.

-Historical Hurricane Tracks ToolsThough I have modified and maintained some Internet mapping sites that use ESRI's MapObjects, the vast majority of my experience falls under ESRI's latest IMS technology, ArcIMS.
+Historical Hurricane Tracks ToolsWhile at the NOAA Coastal Service Center, I modified and maintained Internet mapping sites that use ESRI's MapObjects, and, even more commonly sites created with ESRI's internet mapping technology ArcIMS.
 I have created a reusable template "from scratch" for ArcIMS using ASP.
 This extensible template sped site development considerably as it was designed to be quite easy to customize.
 These applications ran on Microsoft IIS.

 RAster Data Delivery SystemAnother complicated site is the "RAster Data Delivery System" or RADD, pictured above.
 This site uses ArcIMS to provide visualization aids to users who want to download C-CAP Data from around the country.
 My responsibilities included not only the creation of the ArcIMS interface, but also the Java middleware that forwards requests to IMAGINE (a GIS tool suite that can clip raster data), zips the results with customized metadata (also made by the middleware), places the data on a publicly available ftp site, and emails the user that their request is ready.